saisrinivas-samoju/MoleculeNet/docs/documentation.md

     | SIDER | Side Effect | Classification | 1,427 |
     | ClinTox | Clinical Toxicity | Classification | 1,478 |

-The `MoleculeDataset` class handles:
+The `MoleculeDataset` class does a few things:

-- Loading molecule data from CSV files
+- Loads molecule data from CSV files
-- Storing SMILES strings and associated property values
+- Stores SMILES strings and their property values
-- Converting molecules to PyTorch Geometric Data objects
+- Converts molecules into PyTorch Geometric Data objects
-- Providing standard dataset functionality (indexing, length, etc.)
+- Lets you access molecules by index and check how many you have

 ## Data Preprocessing

-The preprocessing component transforms raw molecular data into a format suitable for graph neural networks.
+This turns raw molecular data into graphs that neural networks can work with.

 === "Preprocessing Steps"
     ```python